i-finn/science_projects/README.md

-This is a collection of scripts for doing research in physical chemistry and AMO physics.
+This is a collection of scripts that I wrote solo or with collaborators while doing research in physical chemistry and AMO physics.